 How to measure and assess the effectiveness of protected areas required balancing the cost and time committed to evaluations, with capturing the right information to improve effectiveness at the site-level.
 At the same time, information from protected area assessments can generate data that can be used to explore the question of effectiveness more broadly and identify best-practices.
 Through our involvement in the IUCN World Commission on Protected Areas’ Management Effectiveness Specialist Group I work with managers across to world to understand how to best capture the essential elements of management for tracking progress at the global and national levels, as well as how that can be used to improve evidence-based conservation practices on the ground.

 I organize the MSc course ‘International Nature Conservation’ which runs in block 3 (ca. February to April) each year.
 The course focuses on providing students with an overview of the key topics related to conservation science following the Pressure-State-Response framework.

-I also contribute to the summer courses (block 5) ‘Herpetology’ and ‘Citizen Science’ offered by the Globe Institute and Natural History Museum of Denmark respectively.
+I also contribute to the summer courses (block 5) ‘Herpetology’ and ‘Area-based Management’ offered by the UN at the World Maritime University in Malmö respectively.

 MSc and BSc students (current)

 - Sofie Banke Poulsen (MSc) – focused on understanding the impact of forest conservation interventions on indiginous land in La Moskitia, Honduras (co-supervised with Mattias Borg Rasmussen and Naia Morueta-Holme)

 - Rikke Krabben (BSc) - focused on understanding the role of protected areas in India on the tiger conservation and reducing human-wildlife conflicts.